helium/HIP/0075-programmatic-poc-emissions-and-updated-emissions-curve.md

 ## Technical: Programmatic Emissions

-The success of launching the programmatic minting on the Helium Blockchain would be uninterrupted MOBILE rewarding of 5G Hotspot Owners with active Radios.
+The success of launching the programmatic emissions on the Helium Blockchain would be uninterrupted MOBILE rewarding of 5G Hotspot Owners with active Radios.

 This is an easily measurable goal.
 5G Hotspot Owners should notice no changes.
 The rewarding should happen at the same time, around 01:00 UTC, with the same amount of roughly 3B total MOBILE tokens per month for the whole Network.